 For those looking to enjoy great cuisine and nightlife, Bodrum will not disappoint.

-The peninsula features many charming villages to visit on your Bodrum boat trip.
+The peninsula features many charming villages to visit on your sailing holiday in Bodrum.
 Visit the popular nearby beaches in Yalikavak and Gumusluk, both of which are equipped to welcome sailors.
 You can also visit the islands including Kara Ada or discover the smaller islands of Görecek Ada and Çelebi Adasi nearby, which offer the perfect beach spots for your Bodrum sailing holiday.
 Alternatively, set sail to Greece to the islands Kos, Rhodes, Symi, or Kalymnos.

-The peninsula features many charming villages to visit on your Bodrum boat trip.
+The peninsula features many charming villages to visit on your sailing holiday in Bodrum.

 Popular sailing routes around Bodrum include the Bay of Güllük or Gökova, or nearby Marmaris to the Bay of Hisarönü or Fethiye.
 All routes allow sailors to cruise the Aegean and enjoy many experiences that wouldn't be possible while staying in a hotel.
-When chartering a yacht in Turkey, you may be interested in renting a gulet, a traditional wooden sailing boat unique to the area.
+When going for a sailing holiday in Turkey, you may be interested in renting a gulet, a traditional wooden sailing boat unique to the area.
 You can choose from a variety of gulets to charter with Zizoo.

-A gulet is a traditional wooden sailing boat that is popular for boat holidays in Turkey.
+A gulet is a traditional wooden sailing boat that is popular for sailing holidays in Turkey.

 Sailors should watch out for the Dikilitas Reef, situated about 1 nautical mile from the harbour when approaching from the west.
 When you hire a boat in Bodrum, you'll find the waters are generally very calm.
 Anchorages are easy to find at the major marinas.
 Note that the old Bodrum Harbour caters to gulets only.
 However, with so many marinas to choose from, you won’t find it difficult to moor.